In our digital era, many of us choose to forego a clock or traditional timepiece in favor of our iPhones and Apple Watches.

 ‘Set Automatically’ Resetting

 Of course, the solution to the first problem would just be to set the time manually.
-Unfortunately, there’s a big with that feature in iOS 12/11, too.
+Unfortunately, there’s a big problem with that feature in iOS.

-Specifically, users on the Apple Support Forums are reporting that disabling Set Automatically and manually updating their time only works until the device is powered off.
+Specifically, our readers tell us that disabling Set Automatically and manually updating their time only works until the device is powered off.